SmartBear/zephyr-scale-junit-example/README.md

 ## Considerations

 Zephyr scale relies on method names provided in JUnit result file.
-We have detected that some Gradle versions do not include method names for parametrized tests for JUnit5.
+We have detected that for Gradle version 6.7 it does not include method names for parametrized tests for JUnit5.
 Zephyr scale will ignore such test cases.
-We suggest increasing Gradle version.
+We suggest changing Gradle version.

 ## Requirements to run this example project